 IFB churches tend to focus on verse 19: Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.
 The goal is to preach the gospel to the whole world.
 Calvinistic churches, on the other hand, tend to focus on verse 20: Teaching them to observe all things whatsoever I have commanded you.
 The goal is to teach followers of Christ his commandments.
 Rare is the church that fulfills both parts of the Great Commission.

-In Part Six, I plan to write about how Calvinism affected my marriage and my relationship with my children.
+In Part Five, I plan to write about how Calvinism affected my marriage and my relationship with my children.
 In particular, I plan to talk about birth control and family size.
-There’s a reason Polly and I have six children and why there’s six years between child number three and child number four and why we stopped having children after our youngest son was born.
+There’s a reason Polly and I have six children and why there are six years between child number three and child number four and why we stopped having children after our youngest son was born.
 Stay tuned.

 For you who are interested in the difference between Rice’s version of the tract What Must I Do to Be Saved? and Curtis Hutson’s: